stebansaa/eos-docs/evm/999_miscellaneous/thegraph-deployment-guide.md

 ## Deploy Contract to Index

-- Deploy an ERC-1155 contract using OpenZeppelin's implementation.
-- Deploy and note the contract address and block number.
+- Deploy an ERC-1155 contract using OpenZeppelin's implementation, note the contract address and block number.

 ## Setup Subgraph using OpenZeppelin